antaresproject/docs/docs/getting_started/contributing.md

         </code>
     </pre>

-    Commit your changes with a valid description of message.
+    Commit your changes with a valid description.
 Use the following scheme:

     * ADD: <COMMIT_MESSAGE> - New feature, new functionality
     * CHG: <COMMIT_MESSAGE> - Changes in code